radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 As mentioned above, the groups used for delegated administration are Directory Administrator, Namespace Administrator, Operator, Schema Administrator, ACI Administrator, ICS Administrator, ICS Operator, and one role for Read Only access.

-Note - Delegated administrators do not have default permissions to manage virtual entries in the directory.
+>[!note] Delegated administrators do not have default permissions to manage virtual entries in the directory.
 If this is required, assign the proper [access controls](access-control#access-control) for the delegated admin groups.

 Default administrative users are included as members of these groups.
 They are as follows: